ModelInference/dinv/README.md

 DInv is written in [ go lang ](http://golang.org/) and requires a working installation of [Daikon ](http://plse.cs.washington.edu/daikon/).

-The following instructions work on Ubuntu 14.04
+The following instructions are for Ubuntu 14.04

-The latest version of go is available through the apt package manager `sudo apt-get install golang`
+The latest version of go is available through the apt package manager
+    sudo apt-get install golang

 (Note that DInv cannot be compiled using gccgo.
 Running DInv with gccgo will cause spurious errors.)